 Guilty: Nawaz to serve 10 years in jail for owning assets beyond income, Maryam 7 for abetment

-His daughter Maryam Nawaz was given 7 years for abetment, and 1 year for non-cooperation with the bureau — also to run concurrently; she will serve 7 years in total.
+His daughter Maryam Nawaz was given 7 years for abetment after she was found "instrumental in concealment of the properties of her father" and 1 year for non-cooperation with the bureau.
+These sentences will also run concurrently; she will serve 7 years in total.

+According to the verdict, she "aided, assisted, abetted, attempted and acted in conspiracy with her father".
+"The trust deeds produced by the accused Maryam Nawaz were also found bogus," read the judgement.

+Related: We asked the creator of Calibri to weigh in on the JIT debate

 Nawaz's son-in-law retired Captain Safdar has been given 1 year jail time — also for not cooperating with NAB.